Azure-Samples/communication-services-dotnet-quickstarts/SendEmailAdvanced/SendEmailWithManagedIdentity/README.md

 ## Code structure

-- ./SendEmailPlainText/Program.cs: Entry point for sending plain text email.
-- ./SendEmailWithAttachments/Program.cs: Entry point for sending email with attachments.
-- ./SendEmailWithManualPollingForStatus/Program.cs: Entry point for sending emails and manually poll for the email send status.
-- ./SendHighImportanceEmailToMultipleRecipients/Program.cs: Entry point for sending high importance email to multiple recipients.
+This sample uses an [Azure Functions project created using Visual Studio](https://learn.microsoft.com/azure/azure-functions/functions-create-your-first-function-visual-studio).

-- ./SendEmailWithManagedIdentity/SendEmailWithManagedIdentityFunction.cs: Entry point for sending an email using a function app with a managed identity.
+- SendEmailWithManagedIdentityFunction.cs: Entry point for sending an email using a function app with a managed identity.

 ## Before running the sample for the first time